 Consistent Delivery Times

-The use of a COP cartridge & HDPE piston (1) in Oval’s PDCs over a glass cartridge and rubber bung (2) allows silicone lubricants to be eliminated.
+The use of a COP cartridge & high-density polyethylene (HDPE) piston (1) in Oval’s PDCs over a glass cartridge and rubber bung (2) allows silicone lubricants to be eliminated.
 This means there is no increase of stiction over time due to silicone migration, which, alongside removing the general inconsistency found in glass/rubber interfaces, allows Oval’s PDCs to achieve much more consistent drug delivery times, both between batches as well as over time.
 This directly benefits the user – reducing the occurrence of stalled and inconsistent drug delivery, making it less likely that the user removes the device before delivery is complete leading to a "wet injection*".

 *Wet injections with biologics can cause an immunogenic response.

 Whilst glass and COP have a similar nominal fracture strength, COP allows Oval to engineer much stronger containers.
 This means that COP containers can be designed to handle the pressure produced when delivering very high viscosities in short delivery times.
 COP is not brittle, unlike glass, giving a more robust container that fails in a less catastrophic manner.